BLM New Media Guide

 The BLM uses new media tools to connect you, the American public, with those public lands and to keep you informed about activities on public lands.

-Also in this guide, you can read about our new media standards and policies as they support the four goals of the BLM External New Media Strategy.
+In this online guide, you can read about our new media standards and policies as they support the four goals of the BLM External New Media Strategy.
 These standards and policies are subject to change as new tools are authorized or best practices emerge.

 Click a social media icon below to connect with us now!